Share

 Dome habitats in First Federation-era Aldrin, covering parkland for recreational use and market gardening

-Aldrin was close to the First Federation's capital and its post-Moon Wars rehabilitated image allowed it to be an integral part of the early Federation economy.
+There was a marked change in Aldrin's diplomacy and business activities after 703 AT, which came to resemble a typical Su-dominated polity.
+When the First Federation was founded in 933 AT, Aldrin's post-Moon Wars rehabilitated image allowed it to be an integral part of the early Federation economy.
 This was probably Aldrin's high point, when its mines and industry supported the proselytizing of the Federation that brought an end to the dark ages.
-In the Federation's later eras, the polity only existed as a convenience to megacorps and it was simply a corporate outpost that was soon dwindled in importance as the terragen frontier spread outwards.

-The final collapse of the First Federation in SolSys led to a 432-year interregnum during which there was no stable central authority in the system.
+In the Federation's later eras, the polity only existed as a convenience to megacorps and it was simply a corporate outpost that was soon dwindled in importance as the Terragen frontier spread outwards.
+The final collapse of the First Federation in Solsys led to a 432-year interregnum during which there was no stable central authority in the system.
 Independent Aldrin appeared to initially revel in the period, but by allying with the Moon Coop (a near-copy of the Lunar States) it was dragged into a shadowy conflict with the Lagrange Association in the 2520s AT.
 The threat of escalation to open warfare was summarily quashed by the Pentarchy and rendered irrelevant by the newly formed Second Federation, whose internal dispute resolution mechanisms and post-scarcity economic plans successfully maintained the peace and provided more or less uninterrupted general prosperity throughout the remainder of the Sec Fed's lifetime and subsequent replacement by the Solsys Organization.

 SUBSEQUENT MILLENNIA

-Like most of SolSys, Aldrin has stagnated culturally.
+Like most of Solsys, Aldrin has stagnated culturally.
 For about 8000 years now, it has been a conventional cyberdemocracy with a mostly Su population.
-Its ultratech industrial base and economy rapidly adopt to changing SolSys markets, in which it is a small player.
+Its ultratech industrial base and economy rapidly adopt to changing Solsys markets, in which it is a small player.
 It currently has several resident transapients, including (for the last 322 years) an S2 entity whose avatar refers to emself as "Mycroft II" because of an apparent interest in lunar history.

 Aldrin accepts refugees from various interstellar wars.
 Thousands of years ago, Version War refugees brought a wave of new ideas and aesthetics that caused Aldrin to almost entirely abandon its "Nuevo Federation" architecture, the revival of "Golden Age" (First Federation) architecture that followed the founding of the Solsys Organization.
 This led to the habitat maintaining a small section of warrens as a museum but otherwise deconstructing much of its revivalist Federation-style dome-and-track habitats in favor of tens of thousands of square kilometers of underground habitats with low gravity, terrestrial-derivative ecosystems.

-The colony is a cultural refugium of the Technocalypse era, potentially one of the largest stores of 4th to 8th Century SolSys data.
-However, the value of its records is a topic of heated debate among modosophont terragen historians.
+The colony is a cultural refugium of the Technocalypse era, potentially one of the largest stores of 4th to 8th century Solsys data.
+However, the value of its records is a topic of heated debate among modosophont Terragen historians.
 Several issues weigh against direct interpretation of Aldrin's records.

 1. First, Aldrin was an ideological opponent of the Authenticity Purges during the 5000s AT because it objected to purging "non-authentic" material such as its mess of pre-Dark Ages data that had gone through numerous conversions in both format and computronium substrate to remain accessible to modern users.
 The data was slandered with a "non-authentic" label, which resulted in it being dismissed from consideration by many modosophont historians despite being factually correct.